navidmostafiz/EXPRESS-WEB/README.md

 ## :beetle: Useful Commands
-### :beetle: To create a new Github repository on the command line from project directory folder:
+#### :diamonds: To create a new Github repository on the command line from project directory folder:
 ```sh
 cmd> echo "# EXPRESS-WEB" >> README.md
 cmd> git init